breatheco-de/exercise-instagram-feed-bootstrap/README.md

 - Don't keep wandering around for hours without seeking help: Google is only as useful as you are good at googling, please speak to other students or your instructors.

-- Change strategy: Einstein once said, if you do the same stuff you will get the same results.
+- Change strategy: Einstein once said: "If you do the same stuff, you will get the same results".